Lipen/discrete-math-course/typst/lec-logic.typ

 ]

 #Block(color: yellow)[
-  *Key insight:* The same variable name can be both free and bound in one formula!
+  *Note:* The same variable name can be both free and bound in one formula!
 The two $x$'s above are _different_ --- one refers to an external value, the other is quantified.
 ]

 #definition[